 Your child’s development of independence is more likely to foster positive college adjustment.
 However, if the student would like to allow the parent to join a session, most therapists will abide by the student’s wishes.

+For students who reside on campus, you can contact the resident coordinator of your child’s residential college.
+The resident coordinator can check on your child’s current welfare.
 In case you believe the situation is serious to the point of endangering your child’s safety, you should contact the Dean of Students Office.
 You can also request that the University of Miami Police Department (305-284-6666) conduct a wellness check on the student.
+It is always advisable to consider following up with a visit to your child to see for yourself how they are doing and to facilitate help.

 No, counseling is confidential except in unusual circumstances involving imminent danger to life or disclosures required by law.
 Other university officials ordinarily have no information about what goes on in counseling or who visits the Counseling Center.